scriptrdotio/eurotech_starter/README.md

 ### Create a device

-You need to create a device in scriptr that is the representation of the physical device.
-Therefore, from the [scriptr workspace](https://www.scriptr.io/workspace):
+You need to create a device in scriptr.io that is the representation of the physical device.
+Therefore, from the [scriptr.io workspace](https://www.scriptr.io/workspace):

 - Click on your username in the top right corner of the screen
 - Click on **Device directory**